2540 Maile Way

 Indo-Pacific Languages and Literatures (IPLL) provides an opportunity without parallel elsewhere in the country for students to acquire an in-depth knowledge of the languages and cultures of that part of the world that encompasses more than 25 percent of the Earth’s population and an unusual diversity of peoples.

-Pacific, Southeast Asian languages, Arabic, Sanskrit, Hindu and Urdu are taught in the Department.
+Pacific, Southeast Asian languages, Arabic, Sanskrit, Hindi and Urdu are taught in the Department.
 The coverage of these languages is unique in the United States: this is the only department in the country to offer a BA degree in Philippine Language and Literature (Filipino or Ilokano) and the only one to offer every national language of Southeast Asia.

 Languages taught by the Department’s instructors on a regular basis include: Arabic, Cambodian (Khmer), Chamorro, Filipino, Hindi, Ilokano, Indonesian, Maori, Samoan, Sanskrit, Tahitian, Thai, Tongan, and Vietnamese.
 Additional languages and topics may be offered on an as-needed basis.